 What we know fondly as the “Stars and Stripes” was adopted by the Continental Congress as the official American Flag on June 14, 1777, in the midst of the Revolutionary War.

 Almost a year earlier, South Carolina’s Council of Safety ordered Colonel William Moultrie to produce a signal flag and supplied blue cloth for that purpose.
-Moultire added the silver crescent worn on his troop’s hat and it was this flag that signaled victory to the city of Charles Towne following Moultrie’s defeat of the British fleet on Sullivan’s Island on 28 June 1776.
+Moultrie added the silver crescent worn on his troop’s hat and it was this flag that signaled victory to the city of Charles Towne following Moultrie’s defeat of the British fleet on Sullivan’s Island on 28 June 1776.

 On June 11, Middleton Place will be holding a series of programs to celebrate these two flags and all they represent.
 Programs will include: